Master's Programme in Information and Communication Technology

 Upon successful completion of the course, the students should

-Have knowledge on the major trends and technologies for next generation cellular networks
+have knowledge of the major trends and technologies for next generation cellular networks

-Have knowledge on performance evaluation of existing and future mobile networking technologies
+have knowledge of performance evaluation of existing and future mobile networking technologies

 The course covers the following topics:

 Overview of communication networks from circuit-switched to packet-switched

 Medium access mechanisms for cellular radio access networks such as TACS/AMPS, GSM, GPRS, UMTS, HSPA, and LTE/LTE-A

 Architectures and protocols for cellular core network evolution towards an all IP-based network

 Mobile communication beyond 2020: What is 5G?